 Information Boards are used in the White Mountain National Forest.
 Photo 4-1 is a picture of a back-to-back pair seen in the Zealand Notch area.
-Photo 4-1 is a picture of the CLMC version mounted on a tree in Tucker Brook.
-The CLMC uses such Boards along town trails to display maps or other useful information.
+Photo 4-1 is a picture of the Trails Committee version mounted on a tree in Tucker Brook.
+The Trails Committee uses such Boards along town trails to display maps or other useful information.
 They will accommodate one $8\frac{1}{2}$ " x 11" sheet oriented either vertically or horizontally.
-These documents are laminated and attached with $\frac{1}{4}$ " Monel staples.
+These documents are laminated and attached with $\frac{1}{4}$ " Stainless Steel or Monel staples.